yagizyagli/mendeleyev.css/README.md

 ## 🤝 Contributing & Feedback
 This is an open-source monument built for frontend developers and web designers who appreciate chemistry and clean UI architecture.
 Feel free to fork, propose improvements to gradients, or suggest additional effects via Pull Requests!

-*"Because the web deserved Mendeleev, but gave us tomato instead."* 🍅🧪
+*"Because the web deserved Mendeleyev, but gave us tomato instead."* 🍅🧪

 **Star ⭐️ this repository if you believe the web standards should be more scientific!**